July 21, 2021

-Updated: June 29, 2017.
+Updated: July 21st, 2021.
 Is Google Tag Manager Preview Mode not working?
 I’m pretty sure we’ve all been there at least once.
-This issue has caused some serious headache in the very beginning when I started using it.
+This issue has caused some serious headaches in the very beginning when I started using it.
 Does this sound familiar to you? – GTM Preview and Debug mode is enabled but does not appear on your website (or appears, but does not function properly).
-Just don’t rage quit and read the following tips how to fix Google Tag Manager Preview and Debug mode.
+Just don’t rage quit and read the following tips on how to fix Google Tag Manager Preview and Debug mode.
 I’m sure at least one of them will apply to your issue.

 Here’s an example: you asked a developer to follow Tag Manager’s instructions and add container snippet to the website.
 After some time he completes the task but something’s not right here – Preview and Debug console still does not appear after you enable it.
 Turns out the snippet was never published to the live version of your website – a developer made a gawky mistake and somehow failed to publish changes.

-There are two ways to verify whether GTM snippet implementation:
+There various ways to verify whether the GTM snippet implementation.
+To name a few:

-- Use Tag Assistant Chrome extension which checks for Google pixels on the page (e.g. Google Analytics, Adwords, Google Tag Manager) and provides real-time feedback.
+- Use the Tag Assistant Chrome extension which checks for Google pixels on the page (e.g. Google Analytics, Google Ads, Google Tag Manager) and provides real-time feedback.

-- Check website’s source code.
-Click Ctrl + U (I guess it’s CMD + U for Mac users?) in your browser and look for GTM container code there.
+- Check the website’s source code.
+Click Ctrl + U (I guess it’s CMD +Option + U for Mac users?) in your browser and look for GTM container code there.

 Although this tip might sound silly, you should not ignore it.
 In order to verify, open your GTM account and check the upper right corner of the screen – see GTM container ID?.
 Compare it with the one which is added to your website’s source code.